SidharthArya/SidharthArya/AWESOME-STARS.md

 - [TachibanaYoshino/AnimeGAN](https://github.com/TachibanaYoshino/AnimeGAN) - A Tensorflow implementation of AnimeGAN for fast photo animation  !
 This is the Open source of the paper 「AnimeGAN: a novel lightweight GAN for photo animation」, which uses the GAN framwork to transfo
 - [kholia/OSX-KVM](https://github.com/kholia/OSX-KVM) - Run macOS on QEMU/KVM.
 With OpenCore + Big Sur + Monterey + Ventura support now!
 Only commercial (paid) support is available now to avoid spammy issues.
 No Mac system is required.
 - [emacs-eaf/emacs-application-framework](https://github.com/emacs-eaf/emacs-application-framework) - EAF, an extensible framework that revolutionizes the graphical capabilities of Emacs
-- [kornia/kornia](https://github.com/kornia/kornia) - Open Source Differentiable Computer Vision Library
+- [kornia/kornia](https://github.com/kornia/kornia) - Differentiable Computer Vision Library
 - [spotify/chartify](https://github.com/spotify/chartify) - Python library that makes it easy for data scientists to create charts.
 - [qtile/qtile](https://github.com/qtile/qtile) - :cookie: A full-featured, hackable tiling window manager written and configured in Python (X11 + Wayland)
 - [pandas-dev/pandas](https://github.com/pandas-dev/pandas) - Flexible and powerful data analysis / manipulation library for Python, providing labeled data structures similar to R data.frame objects, statistical functions, and much more